The Carpentries Privacy Policy

 10. Children’s Privacy

 The Sites are not directed at individuals under the age of 16.
 We do not knowingly collect personal information from children under 16.
 If you become aware that a child has provided us with personal information, please contact us using the contact details provided in the “Contact Information” section below.
-If we become aware that a child under 16 has provided us with personal information, we will take steps to delete such information.
+If we become aware that a child under 16 has provided us with personal information, we will take immediate steps to delete such information and notify the individual.

 11. Change of Control

-Personal information may be transferred to a third party as a result of a merger, reorganization or other change in control.
+Personal information may be transferred to a third party as a result of a merger, reorganisation or other change in control.

 12. How Do We Protect Personal Information?